5afe/safe/specs/transaction_overview/01_main.rst

 - User ends up on the transaction details screen again.

-4.2.
-Transcation state update on transaction list
+Transaction state update on transaction list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-inherits from `4.1.
-Happy Case`_
+inherits from `Happy Case`_

 Steps
 +++++